xBLACKICEx/rustowl/README.md

 Currently, we offer VSCode extension, Neovim plugin and Emacs package.
 For these editors, move the text cursor over the variable or function call you want to inspect and wait for 2 seconds to visualize the information.
-We implemented LSP server `cargo owlsp` with an extended protocol.
+We implemented LSP server with an extended protocol.
 So, RustOwl can be used easily from other editor.

 ## Quick Start